nextcloud/desktop/doc/troubleshooting.rst

 ~~~~~~~~~~~~~~~~~~~

 It can be helpful to view your webserver's error log file to isolate any
-ownCloud-related problems.
+Nextcloud-related problems.
 For Apache on Linux, the error logs are typically
 located in the ``/var/log/apache2`` directory.
 Some helpful files include the
 following: